How to Create a Bloodborne Pathogen Exposure Control Plan

 3. Hepatitis B Vaccination

 Developing a comprehensive policy on hepatitis B vaccination is essential for protecting exposed employees.
-This policy outlines procedures for offering pre-exposure vaccinations, conducting post-exposure evaluations, and facilitating follow-up procedures as necessary.
+Post-exposure evaluation should include immediate first aid, prompt medical assessment of the exposed employee, testing of the source individual when feasible, baseline and follow-up testing of the employee, and documentation of the incident.
+Follow-up procedures can include counseling, recommended prophylaxis, and scheduling of follow-up appointments.
 By ensuring that employees have access to hepatitis B vaccinations, employers significantly reduce the risk of infection in the event of an exposure incident.

-Employees need to know about the vaccine's pros and cons.
+Key benefits include a high level of protection against HBV infection and a strong safety record.
+Potential drawbacks may involve temporary side effects such as soreness at the injection site or mild fever, and the need to complete the full series of injections to maintain protection.
 If they decide not to get it during the initial evaluation, they must sign a declination form given by Occupational Health Services.

 4. Communication of Hazards to Employees